Delors/LectureDoc2/readme.rst

 Lecture Doc 2
 =============

-LectureDoc 2 is an authoring system for lecture slides which makes use of modern HTML, CSS and JavaScript.
-Lecture Doc is also very well suited to create normal presentations; its main target is however the creation of lecture slides.
+LectureDoc 2 is an authoring system for lecture material which makes use of modern HTML, CSS and JavaScript.
+Lecture Doc is also very well suited to create normal presentations; its main target is however the creation of lecture material.

 LectureDoc makes it trivial to embed math and source code by relying on established projects (e.g. MathJax and HighlightJS).

 LectureDoc documents have to be served by a web server, because it makes use of modern JavaScript features which are not available when opening the document directly in a browser due to security reasons.

-Starting a simple webserver which is sufficient for most use can be done using Python 3:
+Starting a simple webserver, which is sufficient for most use cases, can be done using Python 3:

 .. code:: bash

     python3 -m http.server  -d <PATH TO ROOT FOLDER>

+Alternatively, `http-server <https://www.npmjs.com/package/http-server>`__ (from npm) can be used: